 Basically there are three technologies that power Augmented Reality.

 - SLAM (Simultaneous Location and Mapping)

 These are the three major technologies that empower Augmented Reality to superimpose digital images atop physical surfaces.

 1. SLAM (Simultaneous Location and Mapping)

 SLAM works with the help of localizing sensors in a device like a gyroscope or an accelerometer.
 It uses this hardware to map an entire space or an object.
 Once the image mapping is completed, SLAM performs an AR image simulation which projects the image on physical spaces (as seen through a screen) in the right dimension.
-Most present-day AR SDKs like Apple ARKit3 and Android’s ARCore come with integrated SLAM. developers do not have to develop AR simulations from scratch.
+Most present-day AR SDKs like Apple ARKit3 and Android’s ARCore come with integrated SLAM.
+Developers do not have to develop an AR app development simulation from scratch.

 2. Depth tracking